ludios/hide-reddit-trash/README.md

 # Hide Reddit Trash

-This is a userscript that hides the links on the reddit homepage and on /r/{all,politics,videos}, without hiding anything on the comments page.
+This is a userscript that hides the links on the reddit homepage and on /r/{all,politics,videos}, without hiding anything on the comments pages.

 ## Install